NVIDIA/MatX/docs_input/api/linalg/decomp/inverse.rst

 Compute the inverse of a square matrix.

 .. note::
-   This function is currently is not supported with host-based executors (CPU)
+   This function is currently not supported with host-based executors (CPU)

 .. doxygenfunction:: inv(const OpA &a)